oracle/weblogic-kubernetes-operator/site/quickstart.md

 Kubernetes YAML files *and* apply them to your cluster.
 If you omit the `-e` option, the script will just generate the YAML files, but will not take any action on your cluster.

-If you are running the sample from a machine that is remote to the Kubernetes cluster where the domain will be running, you need to push the new image to a registry that is local to the cluster.
-In this case, you need to do the following:
+If you run the sample from a machine that is remote to the Kubernetes cluster, and you need to push the new image to a registry that is local to the cluster, you need to do the following:
 * Set the `image` property in the inputs file to the target image name (including the tag if needed).
 * Run the `create-domain.sh` script without the `-e` option.
-* Push the generated image domain-home-in-image-wdti:lastest (or domain-home-in-image-wlst:latest) to the target image name.
+* Push the generated image `domain-home-in-image-wdt:lastest` (or `domain-home-in-image-wlst:latest`) to the target image name.
 * Run the following command to create the domain.

 ```
-kubectl create -f /some/output/directory/weblogic-domains/sample-domain1/domain.yaml
+kubectl apply -f /some/output/directory/weblogic-domains/sample-domain1/domain.yaml
 ```

 c.
 Confirm that the operator started the servers for the domain:
 * Use `kubectl` to show that the domain resource was created:
 ```